 <A>Abstract

 Estimating the time required (i.e., age) for fish in a population to reach a specific length (e.g., legal harvest length) is useful for understanding population dynamics and simulating the potential effects of length-based harvest regulations.
 The age at which a population reaches a specific mean length is typically estimated by fitting a von Bertalanffy growth function to length-at-age data and then rearranging the best-fit equation to solve for age at the specified length.
-This process precludes use of some statistical methods for computing confidence intervals and comparing estimates of age at the specified length among populations.
-We provide a parameterization of the von Bertalanffy growth function that allows age at a specified length to be directly estimated so that standard methods to construct confidence intervals and make among-group comparisons for this parameter can be used.
+This process precludes using standard frequentist methods to compute confidence intervals and compare estimates of age at the specified length among populations.
+We provide a parameterization of the von Bertalanffy growth function that has age at a specified length as a parameter.
+With this parameterization, age at a specified length is directly estimated and standard methods can be used to construct confidence intervals and make among-group comparisons for this parameter.
 We demonstrate use of the new parameterization with two datasets.

 <A>Introduction